osdc/FB_group_archiver/README.md

-FB_group_archiver-
+FB_group_archiver
 ==================
-Example Osdc
-<a href="https://kippt.com/rohit29/osdc-links">Kippt</a> links of <a href="https://www.facebook.com/groups/jiitlug/">OSDC FB GROUP</a>
+#Example <a href="https://www.facebook.com/groups/jiitlug/" target ='_blank'>Jiit osdc group</a>
+<a href="#" target ='_blank'> Archive </a>

+It is a utility to archive post from Facebook open group

-archives the facebook post and stores them in db ,also  parses the link from them and post that to kippt
+and parse out the link and store them to kippt list

-Init.py
+based on hashtag associated with post

+Also if post has no hashtag then some group member can comment just the hashtag and link will be stored in kippt list based on that hashtag

+Init_archive.py
 =====
 Run Init.py with configuration file as argument for the first time It archives all post since beginning.